Eczema

 Oral Food Challenge

-If it’s believed that a food allergy is causing symptoms, the doctor may want to perform an oral food challenge.
-In this test, the patient is asked to eat a tiny amount of a suspected allergen, and then gradually larger amounts, to determine if there’s an allergic reaction.
-The challenge should only be conducted by a doctor and at a medical facility that has access to epinephrine and other emergency treatments.
+If it’s believed that a food is causing eczema symptoms, your doctor may want to perform an oral food challenge.
+In this test, the patient eats a tiny amount of a suspected allergen, and then gradually larger amounts, to determine if or when an allergic reaction occurs.
+An oral food challenge should only be done by a doctor and at a medical facility that has access to epinephrine and other emergency treatments.

 Other tests helpful in diagnosing eczema

-Buccal swabs, or cheek swabs, are used to detect mutations in the filaggrin gene, the protein that helps protect the body from allergens and bacteria; a lack of filaggrin weakens the skin barrier, leading to eczema.
+• Buccal swabs, or cheek swabs, are used to detect mutations in the filaggrin gene, the protein that helps protect the body from allergens and bacteria.
+A lack of filaggrin weakens the skin barrier, reducing the amount of moisture in the skin and leading to eczema.

-After testing, your doctor will compile all of the evidence together – test results, your personal and family health history, physical exam, home and work environments, activities that might expose you to allergens – to reach a diagnosis.
+After testing is complete, your doctor will compile all of the evidence together to reach a diagnosis.
+Your physical exam, test results, personal and family health history, home and work environments, and any activities that might expose you to allergens will all be taken into account as part of the diagnosis.

 What other conditions look similar to eczema?

-Another challenge of diagnosing eczema is that there are other skin conditions that may appear to be eczema or have similar symptoms to eczema.
+Another challenge of diagnosing eczema is that there are other skin conditions that may appear to be eczema or may appear to be eczema or have similar symptoms to eczema.
 As a result, people can experience symptoms and not get the right treatment due to misdiagnosis or delayed diagnosis.

-Many of these conditions may have similar appearances to eczema or even overlap with eczema.
+Many of these conditions may have a similar appearance to eczema or even overlap with eczema.

 That’s why it is very important to work with an allergist or dermatologist for diagnosis and treatment.

-Early diagnosis and treatment are essential to avoid skin complications and improve quality of life.
+Caring for your skin and eczema medications are essential to avoiding skin complications and improving quality of life.

 How do I cope with the challenges of eczema?

-If you have eczema, you know that it can greatly affect your quality of life and well-being.
-The itching, scratching, loss of sleep and more greatly impact day-to-day living.
-It can also take an emotional toll on both patient and family.
-Although there’s no cure, there are now better treatments available that can help manage eczema.
+Coping with eczema is a challenge for many people, including caregivers.
+If you live with eczema, you know that it can greatly affect your quality of life and well-being.
+The itching, scratching, loss of sleep, and anxiety about physical appearance can greatly impact day-to-day living.
+It can take an emotional toll on both patients and families.

 Reviewed by: